snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 }
 {% endhighlight %}

-Now let's grab a handy schema and `POST` it to Iglu:
+Now let's grab a schema that we have available and `POST` it to Iglu:

 {% highlight bash %}
 $ wget https://raw.githubusercontent.com/snowplow/example-event-dictionary/master/schemas/com.example_company/example_event/jsonschema/1-0-0